boutros-uwaterloo/andrewboutros.github.io/_pages/03_publications.md

 <!-- _pages/publications.md -->

-Collaborations always make the whole greater than the sum of its parts.
+Collaborations always make the whole greater than the sum of its parts!
 I was lucky to learn from and write papers with the following **82 co-authors** (ordered alphabetically by last name):

 Mustafa Abbas,
 [Mohamed A. Abd El Ghany](https://scholar.google.com/citations?user=McYwHf4AAAAJ&hl=en),